 “Severn Wraithe” – 1969 Northney 34 Cruiser-Racer

 Built by Nicholson and Marshall on Hayling Island in 1968-69, she was originally ordered by the Royal Navy Portsmouth Command and Christened “Sea Wraith” by HRH Princess Anne.
 She then appears to have been Registered on Part 1 of the British Ship Registry briefly as “Sea Wraith ll“.
 Official Number 338605; No. 113 in 1970, at Portsmouth.
-During this period HRH Princess Anne sailed on her and was in fact on board when the black&White picture was taken by Beken of Cowes.
+During this period HRH Princess Anne sailed on her and we understand, was in fact on board when the black&White picture was taken by Beken of Cowes.
 In 1971 Sea Wraith was transferred to HMS Mercury, and was renamed “Meon Maid lll“.
-She then had an interesting and active 15 year career with the Royal Navy, teaching matelots how to sail “a proper yacht” right up until 1985.
+She then had an interesting and active 15 year career with the Royal Navy, teaching matelots how to sail a “proper yacht” right up until 1985.
 During this period she travelled widely around European coasts, the Atlantic and the Med it appears.